|

 b. literature or materials are not forced upon others;

-To use tables, booths, and other like structures and portable displays to facilitate distribution in the Areas for Public Expression, prior approval is required by the UCLA Events Office and if approved, tables or portable displays must be attended at all times by the individuals or groups sponsoring the distribution.
+Tables or similar structures to facilitate distribution of non-commercial literature require prior approval by the UCLA Events Office and if approved, tables or portable displays must be attended at all times by the individuals or groups sponsoring the distribution.
 Approval will be given on a first come, first served basis, based on the Interference Criteria and be given or refused only on a content-neutral basis and viewpoint-neutral basis.

-RCOs, Authorized Student Governments, University Units, Support Groups, and Employee Organizations may distribute Non-Commercial Literature in buildings or programs on UCLA Property that are not Areas for Public Expression only in accordance with the following provisions:
+RCOs, Authorized Student Governments, University Units, Support Groups, and Employee Labor Organizations may distribute Non-Commercial Literature in buildings or programs on UCLA Property in accordance with the following provisions:

-a. compliance with the restrictions stated in Section IV.C.3 of this Policy; and
+a.
+Distribution must comply with the restrictions stated in Section IV.C.3 of this Policy; and

 The Event Organizer of an Organized/Major Event may distribute literature at their event as approved by the appropriate campus venue and/or the UCLA Events Office or SOLE.